wardoost/bad-vibes/README.md

 truffle compile && truffle migrate
 ```

-Create a `.env` file in the root of the project and follow the example file `.env.example` with your environment variables.
+Create a `.env` file in the root of the project and add your environment variables by following the example file `.env.example`.
 Start a development server for the frontend application using [Webpack](https://webpack.js.org/) dev server

 ```
 npm start
 ```

-You can create create a production build of the app with the following command
+You can create a production build of the app with the following command

 ```
 npm run build